Irving Nature Park

-The Irving Nature Park is a free park in Saint John, New Brunswick, Canada, close to the nearby urban centre, only minutes away from the uptown area.
-This environmental retreat was developed with the intention of protecting the environment.
+The Irving Nature Park is a park on the outskirts of the city of Saint John, New Brunswick, Canada, open to the public with the intention of protecting the environment.
 It encompasses a total of 243 ha and is sandwiched between a salt marsh and the Bay of Fundy.

 The park is owned and operated by JD Irving and is open annually from May through October for motor-vehicle traffic.

 In 2011, Irving Nature Park became the first park to be designated as an Urban Star Park by the Royal Astronomical Society of Canada.